gobridge/workshops/README.md

 - Either an organizer or a sponsor can kickoff a course.

-- Visit our [meetup.com](http://www.meetup.com/gobridge/) to see a listing of past events for inspiration.
+- Visit [Bridge Troll](https://www.bridgetroll.org/events) to see a listing of past events for inspiration.

-- Please use our [issue template](issue_template.md) when opening a new issue.
+- Please paste our [issue template](issue_template.md) when opening a new issue.

 - Select one of our [available courses](available_courses.md), or use your own.